 The Princess of Wales was joined in 1868 by another steamer, the St. Lawrence.
-This paddle wheeler had been built in Mystic, Connecticut in 1863 and used as a blockade runner during the American civil war under the name General Whiting.
+This paddle wheeler had been built by Messrs Greenan in Mystic, Connecticut in 1863.
+Launched as the Rafael, the side-wheel steamer was used as a blockade runner during the American civil war under the name General Whiting.
 Whiting was a general in the Confederate States Army who was captured and later died a prisoner.
 Under ownership of the Consolidated Steamship Company the General Whiting made at least four successful passages between Nassau and the Southern States and survived the war.
 Between 1866 and 1868 she was lying in Saint John and probably had been re-built to increase her accommodation.
 At 201 feet in length and 33 feet in width she was just slightly larger than the Princess of Wales.
 With a nominal power of 250 horsepower it was claimed she could have an average speed of 10 knots but also be “light on fuel.”
 Both the Princess of Wales and the St. Lawrence carried about 25 crew members.

 By 1869 the Steam Navigation Company was running its vessels on several routes: The Princess of Wales and St. Lawrence visited Pictou, Cape Breton, Georgetown, Souris, Summerside and Shediac from Charlottetown on a regular weekly schedule, while the Heather Belle served Mount Stewart, Port Selkirk (Orwell) and Crapaud (Victoria).
 In the early years the steamers also provided service to Miramichi and Richibucto.